tsathoqqua/limadocs/docs/source/mudlib/behaviors.rst

 Try to surrender.
 Does nothing by default.
 Overload this function to modify the behavior of your monster when it panicss.

+.. c:function:: void try_heal()

+Called when the adversary is in combat and under pressure.
+This function consumes food and alchohol from inventory to stay alive.